Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: Booster design and performance

+From the simulated fluxon dynamics, we obtain performance data as functions of the bias current $\Ib$ and the initial velocity $v_i$.
+Figures \ref{fig:boosterperformance} and \ref{fig:boosterperformance_Csh3} illustrate the performance of the various booster designs of Fig.~\ref{fig:boosterschematics}(a) and (d), respectively.
+All of these designs are found to have similar characteristics and in the following, we concentrate our discussion on Fig.~\ref{fig:boosterperformance}.
 Panel (a) shows the boosted output velocity $v_f$ of the fluxon as a function of the bias current $\Ib$.
 The booster has a threshold in $\Ib$, below which an incoming fluxon is not transmitted through the entire booster.
-Below the threshold, the fluxon may become pinned when first reaching the branch cell (due to nearby resistors $R_J^b$), or when reaching the biased and damped JJ, or otherwise, it can reflect off the merge cell and eventually pin at the bias JJ on its second encounter.
+Below the threshold, the fluxon may become pinned when first reaching the branch cell (due to nearby resistors $R_J^b$ and $R_s$ and a shallow potential well at the branch point), or when reaching the biased and damped JJ, or otherwise, it can reflect off the merge cell and eventually, pin at the biased JJ on its second encounter.
+These dynamic types occur in this order with increasing $\Ib$-value.
 Once $\Ib$ exceeds the threshold, the boosted velocity $v_f$ first increases with $\Ib$, as one would expect.
-The boosted velocity $v_f$ reaches a maximum in the current range $\Ib/I_c \approx 2.5 - 3.0$, depending on the design, before starting to lower for larger $\Ib$.
-From our simulations, we conclude that this lowering is a combined effect of the finite (short) length of the booster arms on the one hand and the discreteness of the LJJ cells on the other hand \footnote{ The bias current creates a localized mode of finite width.
-In interaction with this mode, the fluxon typically undergoes two distinct boost phases, respectively caused by the attractive (repulsive) force before (after) the mode center.
-In a discrete LJJ the fluxon typically slows down temporarily between these two boost phases, causing a short time delay after crossing the bias point.
-This effect disappears in the limit of small $a/\lambda_J$, and remains to be studied in detail.
-We observed that if the arms of the ring LJJ are relatively short and the fluxon velocity is already high after the first boost phase (due to large $I_b$), the fluxon will reach the end of the arm already during this short time delay such that it misses the 2nd boost phase and exits the ring with a relatively low output velocity. }.
+The boosted velocity $v_f$ reaches a maximum in the current range $\Ib/I_c \approx 2.5 - 3.0$ (depending on the design), before starting to lower for larger $\Ib$.
+From our simulations, we conclude that this lowering is caused by the high potential barrier near the merge cell, where the fluxon loses a large fraction of its boosted energy in the form of plasma waves when impinging with very high speed.
+This lowering is similarly observed in the case of our alternative booster designs $\DoneJ - \DthrJ$, cf.~App.~\ref{app:Csh3_boosters}, but may be avoided by careful design of the potential energy in the A-C ring.
+We discuss this aspect in more detail in Sec.~\ref{sec:comparison_LJJ}.
+Generally speaking, one may say that the decreasing output velocity at large $\Ib$ originates from the problem of routing the fluxon through the merge cell into the output LJJ.

+The threshold for booster operation typically lies above $\Ib > I_c$, cf.~Fig.~\ref{fig:boosterperformance}(a).
+This is different than in RSFQ circuits, where each critically damped JJ is individually biased with $\Ib \approx 0.7 I_c$.
+In our case, however, the circuit forms (weakly) discrete LJJs, where the small cell inductance $L$ causes the bias current to spread over several JJs within an arm, each of which is thus biased sub-critically.